 Conflicts of interest

-It is unclear exactly how the so-called Department of Government Efficiency will operate in the Trump administration.
+It is unclear exactly how the Department of Government Efficiency will operate in the Trump administration.
 Though Trump on Tuesday described it as “’the Manhattan Project’ of our time,” there is little information on what Musk and Ramaswamy’s budget, staff, or executive authority might look like.
 A new federal department can only be created by an act of Congress.

 ”He and Vivek are like a board of advisers,” said Loren McDonald, a lead analyst at EV-data firm Paren.
 “Ultimately, they have no role in the government.”